 He noted the Trenton ordinance included a rule whereby dispensaries must be 1,000 feet from each other.
 Thus, he hopes the days of his rival underground dispensary Bud Bandit run by Al Elk are numbered.

 Paterson Cannabis Ban Veto by Mayor Leaves No Local Rules for Now

 “We’re in the game.
 That’s all that matters,” Sayegh said.

-Unfortunately, there was a lot of opposition to a Paterson adult-use cannabis market despite the best efforts of the cannabis corporation Green Thumb Industries’ Rise, prospective applicants, and activists.
+Unfortunately, there was a lot of opposition to a Paterson adult-use cannabis market.
+This was despite the best efforts of the cannabis corporation Green Thumb Industries’ Rise, prospective applicants, and activists.

-Sayegh wanted to send a strong message to investors that “Paterson is receptive to having a cannabis industry in our city limits.”
+Sayegh wanted to send a message to investors that “Paterson is receptive to having a cannabis industry.”

-He said that despite the Saturday deadline, he received confirmation from Paterson’s Legal Department they can still adopt an ordinance to tax and regulate cannabis as long it’s passed within the next 60 days.
+He said that despite the Saturday deadline, he received confirmation from Paterson’s Legal Department they can still adopt an ordinance to tax and regulate cannabis.
+They can do so as long it’s passed within the next 60 days.